NextCenturyCorporation/mcs-ui/README.md

 if necessary, follow the instructions to load data into the Mongo database from Restore Mongo Backup section of ./node-graphql/README.md

-# Stop docker without losing data

-docker-compose stop

-Note: Using docker-compose down will cause the mongo database to be cleared

 # Verify Mongo database

 ## Method 1